ccl0326/puppet-cdh/README.md

 - In general, services managed by this module do not subscribe to their relevant config files.
 This prevents accidental deployments of config changes.
-If you make config changes in puppet, you must apply puppet and then manually restart the relevant services.
+If you make config changes in Puppet, you must apply Puppet and then manually restart the relevant services.
 - This module has only been tested using CDH 5.0.1 on Ubuntu Precise 12.04.2 LTS
 - Zookeeper is not puppetized in this module, as Debian/Ubuntu provides